paygol/osCommerce/paygol-for-oscommerce.1.1/readme.txt

 Requirements:

 - Working osCommerce installation (tested with version 2.3.4, 2.3.3 ).
-- PayGol account, you can register for free at https://secure.paygol.com/register
+- Paygol account, you can register for free at https://secure.paygol.com/register
-- "Standard" type PayGol service (make sure to select "Integrated" in the service settings), which can be created at https://www.paygol.com/webapps (you must be logged in).
+- "Standard" type Paygol service (make sure to select "Integrated" in the service settings), which can be created at https://www.paygol.com/webapps (you must be logged in).

 Installation:

 - Unzip the contents of "paygol-for-oscommerce.1.1.zip" directly into the "catalog" folder on your osCommerce site.
-- Install the module in your osCommerce administration panel (Modules- > Payment -> Install module -> Find and install the PayGol module).
+- Install the module in your osCommerce administration panel (Modules- > Payment -> Install module -> Find and install the Paygol module).
-- Copy the provided IPN URL and paste it in the "Process URL (IPN)" field at your service's configuration, accessible through the "My Services" section of your panel, at PayGol's website.
+- Copy the provided IPN URL and paste it in the "Process URL (IPN)" field at your service's configuration, accessible through the "My Services" section of your panel, at Paygol's website.
 - Click "Edit" to configure the module.
 - Make sure that the module is active (Enable = True).
-- Enter the ID of your PayGol service (it can be found at the "My Services" section of your panel, at PayGol's website).
+- Enter the ID of your Paygol service (it can be found at the "My Services" section of your panel, at Paygol's website).
-- Enter the Secret key of your PayGol service (it can be found at the "My Services" section of your panel, at PayGol's website).
+- Enter the Secret key of your Paygol service (it can be found at the "My Services" section of your panel, at Paygol's website).
 - Save the changes.